MankradoN/TechGroupFinder/app/README.md

 You'll then simply follow the command prompt to log into Netlify and deploy your site.
 This can be completed in just a few minutes.

-### External configuration

-If you are embedding this app inside of another page, and you would like to source the configuration from outside of the `engine.json` file, you can simply write the configuration directly to `window.appConfig`.

 ### If you are checking this project out directly from GitHub... <a id="github"></a>

 You can follow the previous steps, but then you will need to create and configure